 Growing hydrangeas is a wonderful task for flower gardening enthusiasts.
 These beautiful, large shrubs provide show-stopping blooms throughout the summer season.
 Hydrangeas are hearty in most zones in the United States and will come back every year if they are treated properly.
 Planting in the right location with plenty of drainage and extra care in temperatures under 0 degrees will help in keeping them strong.

-Growing Hydrangeas as Perennials
+Growing Hydrangea Perennials

-Most Hydrangeas Will Come Back
+Do Hydrangeas Come Back Every Year?

-In most cases, hydrangeas are woody perennials that will return every year if they are kept healthy and strong.
+Most hydrangeas are woody perennials that will return every year if they are kept healthy and strong.
 There are some types of hydrangeas, often promoted and sold as gifts, that are less hearty than other kinds, so it is important to know what you are dealing with.

 Climate and temperature do play a role in determining whether or not your hydrangeas will make it through the winter.
 If you live in an area where the temperature never goes below 0 degrees Fahrenheit, you are in Zone 7 or higher.

-Hydrangeas prefer gentle morning sun but do not like the harsh, direct sunlight of the afternoon.
-Plant them on the north or south side of your home in an area where they will be in the sun during the morning hours and in the shade during the afternoon.
+Hydrangeas prefer the gentle morning sun but do not like the harsh, direct sunlight of the afternoon.
+Plant them on the north or south side of your home in an area where they will be in the full sun during the morning hours and in the shade during the afternoon.

 Also, consider planting your hydrangeas in a place where they will have shelter from the wind.
 This could be along a fence or along the side of a building.
-This will keep the wind from damaging the fragile leaves and flowers.
+This will keep the wind from damaging the fragile leaves and tiny flowers.
 Do not plant hydrangeas too close to trees because they may not get enough water if the tree roots are soaking it up instead.
 Hydrangeas like plenty of water in well-drained soil.